brikis98/docker-osx-dev/README.md

 This will fire up a [Postgres
-database](https://registry.hub.docker.com/u/library/postgres/) and the [training webapp](https://registry.hub.docker.com/u/training/webapp/) (a simple "Hello, World" Python app), mount the `/foo` folder into `/src` in the webapp container (which docker-osx-dev will keep in sync using rsync), and expose port 5000.
+database](https://registry.hub.docker.com/u/library/postgres/) and the [training webapp](https://registry.hub.docker.com/u/training/webapp/) (a simple "Hello, World" Python app), mount the `/foo` folder into `/src` in the webapp container, and expose port 5000.
 You can now test this webapp by going to:

 ```
 http://dockerhost:5000